Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 ===================================================================  ======================================================================================
 Flag and accessor function name                                      Description
 ===================================================================  ======================================================================================
-``HAS_FIRST_PARAMETER_DERIVATIVE``, ``hasFirstParameterDerivative``  If set, the kernel can evaluate the first derivative w.r.t its parameters.
+``HAS_FIRST_PARAMETER_DERIVATIVE``, ``hasFirstParameterDerivative``  If set, the kernel can evaluate the first derivative w.r.t its parameters
-``HAS_FIRST_INPUT_DERIVATIVE``, ``hasFirstInputDerivative``          If set, the kernel can evaluate the first derivative w.r.t its left input parameters.
+``HAS_FIRST_INPUT_DERIVATIVE``, ``hasFirstInputDerivative``          If set, the kernel can evaluate the first derivative w.r.t its left input parameters;
-                                                                     This is no restriction, since kernel functions are symmetric in their two arguments.
+                                                                     This is no restriction, since kernel functions are symmetric
 ``IS_NORMALIZED``, ``isNormalized``                                  For all :math:`x` it holds  :math:`k(x,x)=1`
 ``SUPPORTS_VARIABLE_INPUT_SIZE``, ``supportsVariableInputSize``      Between different calls to :math:`k(x,y)` the number of dimensions of the kernel is
+                                                                     allowed
+								     to
+								     vary;
-                                                                     allowed to vary.
-This is needed for kernel evaluation of inputs with missing features.
+								     this is needed for kernel evaluation of inputs with missing features
 ===================================================================  ======================================================================================